tytydraco/yessleep/out/Ive_Been_a_Smalltown_Cop_for_Fifteen_Years_After_This_Recent_Case_Im_Thinking_of_Retiring.md

 At the word "situation" we all tensed up a bit.

-"Vance got up and quickly crossed over to Monica's desk.
+Vance got up and quickly crossed over to Monica's desk.
 He leaned close to the microphone.
 "Unit 2, this is Vance.
 What do you mean by 'situation?'
 Over."

 "Uh, me and Brandon found one of them."